 Librarianship is, in its very essence, an ethical activity embodying a value-rich approach to professional work with information.
+Human beings are physically weak, but intellectually powerful.
+From the earliest times they have necessarily organised themselves socially so as to survive and prosper.
+In society they have shared resources, work and information.

 The need to share ideas and information has grown more important with the increasing complexity of society in recent centuries and this provides a rationale for libraries and the practice of librarianship.
 The role of information institutions and professionals, including libraries and librarians, in modern society is to support the optimisation of the recording and representation of information and to provide access to it.
 Information service in the interest of social, cultural and economic well-being is at the heart of librarianship and therefore librarians have social responsibility.